pingswept/design-for-fab/content/notes/bearings.md

 Width: 7 mm
 Number of balls: 7

-Still ned to add all the stuff about how ball bearings are assembled, how preload works, plus pictures.
+Still need to add all the stuff about how ball bearings are assembled, how preload works, plus pictures.